kiwisincebirth/TRS-80-MODEL-1-K/PARTS_GUIDE.md

 Some additional Notes about some components used:
 - Except for R37 (a 1/2 watt resistor) all resistors are 1/4 watt, preferably metal film, 5% tolerance or better.
+- All ceramic capacitors are 100V tolerance 10% unless otherwise specified
 - C105, C106, C107, C108 used in the timing logic of Video Sync generation should utilise high stability parts.
 - R21 and R22 are also used in the video sync, so high tolerance values should be used or use a multimeter to find a resistor that is identical to what is specified.